deepfakes/faceswap/.github/ISSUE_TEMPLATE.md

 **Note: Please only report bugs in this repository.
 Just because you are getting an error message does not automatically mean you have discovered a bug.
-If you don't have a lot of experience with this type of project, or if you need for setup help and other issues in using the faceswap tool, please refer to the [faceswap-playground](https://github.com/deepfakes/faceswap-playground/issues) instead.
-The faceswap-playground is also an excellent place to ask questions and submit feedback.**
+If you don't have a lot of experience with this type of project, or if you need for setup help and other issues in using the faceswap tool, please refer to the [faceswap Forum](https://faceswap.dev/forum) instead.
+The [faceswap Forum](https://faceswap.dev/forum) is also an excellent place to ask questions and submit feedback.
+Non-bugs are likely to be closed without response.**

-**Please always attach your generated crash_report.log to any bug report**
+**Please always attach your generated crash_report.log to any bug report.
+Failure to attach this report may lead to your issue being closed without response.**

 ## Expected behavior